-(b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 (Application and Reapplication for Approval; Approval Process).
+(be) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE Rule 2223 et seqSubsection 2224 (Application and Reapplication for Approval; Approval Process).
 To the extent possible, these procedures shall occur simultaneously.

 2229.7.
-Duty to Notify
+Duty to Notify Notification.

 After receiving approval for public tuition, an approved independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
 The Secretary may, upon such notification, gather additional information from the school, including by means of a site visit.
-As a result, the Secretary may recommend the Board change in the school's approval for public tuition purposes.
+As a result, the Secretary may return torecommend the Board for a change in the school's approval for public tuition purposes.
 The Secretary shall employ the same procedures described in Subsection 2226.2.2 (Investigation; Due Process Hearing) to recommend a change to a school's approval status.
 The Board shall provide a hearing on the matter in accordance with Subsection 2226.2.2 and the requirements of Sections 1230, et seq.